 Tackling all these questions at once ain’t easy.
 But luckily for you guys, we’ve been there before and have ALL the answers.

 Tips for Creating a Better Video Portfolio

 What to Include

 Your best work!
 Obviously.
-Also make sure you include a small bio about yourself (check out these killer tips on how to do that), a way for prospective clients and collaborators to contact you, and a brief descriptor alongside each of the videos featured on your portfolio.
+Also make sure you include a small bio about yourself, a way for prospective clients and collaborators to contact you, and a brief descriptor alongside each of the videos featured on your portfolio.

 This last one is the one that most people neglect, and it’s easy to see why.
 A lot of videographers think that their projects speak for themselves.
 But to the random visitor just dropping by your website, your videos are going to need some context which you can easily do by adding a quick line or a couple of bullet points on why, for who, and when each project was made.

 What NOT to Include

 Every video you ever worked on.
 Remember: your online portfolio is not an archive, it’s a digital museum of carefully curated video gold.
 This means you’ll need to exercise some seriously strict quality control over what goes into it.
 If it’s grainy, shaky, poorly lit, or downright amateur, then it’s outta’ere!